haidequanbu/haidequanbu.github.io/_pages/about.md

 ### About me.

-I am a second-year master's student in Fudan University supervised by [Prof. Li Zhixu](http://demigroup.cn/staff/ZhiXuLi), and I work closely with Dr. Wang Xuwu and PhD student Chen Shisong.
+I am a second-year master's student in Fudan University supervised by [Prof. Zhixu Li](http://demigroup.cn/staff/ZhiXuLi), and I work closely with Dr. Wang Xuwu and PhD student Chen Shisong.
 My current research focus on natural language processing, multimodal knowledge graphs, and multimodal entity linking.
 May join the research of large model (LLM) in the future.

 ### News:

-A new paper was accepted by Jounal of software (China).
+* I will join [Shanghai AI Lab](https://www.shlab.org.cn/) as a research intern.

-I will join [Shanghai AI Lab](https://www.shlab.org.cn/) as a research intern.
+* A new paper was accepted by Jounal of software (China).

 ### Education: